 If a program/department hires student workers, the department/program chair should work with the members of their department/program, if it is not the chair themselves, to establish a clear description of the role and desirable qualifications, advertise the position on Handshake following established guidelines, arrange for interviews of qualified candidates, and communicate with the successful applicant.
 Once hired, it should be clear to all in the department/program who is responsible for oversight of the student worker(s) which may be delegated to the administrative assistant for the department/program.
 The department/program chair (or their designee) is responsible for approving student worker hours weekly on Paycor.
 On-campus employment is a part of our students' Augustana education, and supervisors should take a learning-focused perspective to help student employees to develop their skills.
-Chairs should contact the Business Office to inform them of new student worker is continuing in the next academic year, new forms must be completed.
+Chairs should contact the Business Office to inform them of new student workers.
+Please note that all student employment ends at the end of the school year; so, if a student worker is continuing in the next academic year, new forms must be completed.
 We may only employ current students and not any alumni.
 For example students graduating in May are not eligible for any summer campus employment or research assistant positions.
 For more information on student employment click here.